Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 ### Testing locally from OBS Studio

-One of the take aways from my first live stream experience was introducing myself into a tool called [OBS Studio](https://obsproject.com/): a free and open source software for video recording and live streaming.
+One of the learnings from my first live stream experience was getting familiar with a tool called [OBS Studio](https://obsproject.com/): free and open-source software for video recording and live streaming.
 It's an excellent tool for creating professional live streams for different use cases, and as it turns out, for testing RTMP endpoints as well.

 I'm showing here how to test against the RTMP endpoint hosted in Azure directly.

-- Grab the **final url** from earlier chapter (2.2).
+- Grab the **final url** from the earlier chapter (2.2).
-  * If you haven't configured authentication to your RTMP endpoint then you can just omit the `?sign=<token>` part from the url.
+  * If you haven't configured authentication to your RTMP endpoint then you can just omit the `?sign=<token>` part from the URL.
-- Replace the `<endpointaddress>` part with the fqdn from your ACI
+- Replace the `<endpointaddress>` part with the FQDN from your ACI
   * You can find the referenced `genObsAuth.js` file [from here](https://github.com/Masahigo/Node-Media-Server/blob/master/deployment/genObsAuth.js)

 ```bash